tuliocll/vscode-data-mock-generator/README.md

 | number | Return a random int                |
 | name   | Return a string with a random name |

+### TODO

+- Improve validators
+- Create new types
+- Add more mocks

 **Enjoy!**